Flipper games for monadically stable graph classes: Flipper wins in monadically stable classes

 By Theorem~\ref{thm:model-separator}, there exists a finite set $S\subset S_\omega$ such that $c_\omega\ind[S]rS_\omega$.
 As $S$ is finite, there is some $n<\omega$ such that $S\subset S_n$, so in particular, $c_\omega\ind[S_n]rS_\omega$.
 On the other hand, $c_\omega\nind[S_n]rc_{n+1}$, as $c_\omega\in A_{n+1}$.
 This is a contradiction since $c_{n+1}\in S_\omega$. \end{claimproof}

-However, this means that there exists a~graph $G \in \overline{\CC}$ and strategies of Connector and Separator, for which $A_\omega$ is simultaneously nonempty (Claim~\ref{claim:exists-indefinite-vertex}) and empty (Claim~\ref{claim:not-exists-indefinite-vertex}).
+However, this means that there exists a~graph $G \in \overline{\CC}$ and strategies of Localizer and Flipper, for which $A_\omega$ is simultaneously nonempty (Claim~\ref{claim:exists-indefinite-vertex}) and empty (Claim~\ref{claim:not-exists-indefinite-vertex}).
 This contradicts the existence of the graphs $G_1, G_2, \ldots \in \CC$ and completes the proof of Theorem~\ref{thm:SepWins}.